 As a direct result of their beautiful and beneficial but stressful chosen career and work environment, nurses face high levels of stress and anxiety on a daily basis.
-Over time, this continued stress can lead to a number of physical, mental and emotional issues for nurses that may reduce quality of life and decrease productivity.
+Over time, this continued stress can lead to a number of physical, mental, and emotional issues for nurses that may reduce the quality of life and decrease productivity.
 To prevent complications from work-related stress and anxiety, nurses must find ways to relax and regroup during their downtime.
 Fortunately, research has shown that Reiki sessions can produce positive results among nurses dealing with chronic stress.

 Nursing and Stress

 According to the National Institutes of Health, stress is very common among nurses in all areas of the field.
-Typical sources of stress on-the-job include patient care, responsibilities, making decisions and dealing with changes.
-Most nurses also deal with difficult interpersonal relationships, staffing issues, long work hours, emotional stress related to dealing with human suffering and frequent physical labor.
+Typical sources of stress on the job include patient care, responsibilities, making decisions, and dealing with changes.
+Most nurses also deal with difficult interpersonal relationships, staffing issues, long work hours, emotional stress related to dealing with human suffering, and frequent physical labor.
 Because of all of these issues, nurses are at high risk for a condition known as “burnout syndrome.”
-Some of the symptoms of burnout syndrome include reduced personal accomplishment, depersonalization and emotional exhaustion.
+Some of the symptoms of burnout syndrome include reduced personal accomplishment, depersonalization, and emotional exhaustion.
 In many cases, nurses suffering from burnout syndrome will experience problems in both their personal and professional lives, as it is difficult to separate these two domains completely.

 Reiki is a Japanese stress reduction technique that may help nurses who are already dealing with burnout syndrome, as well as those who are dealing with only mild stress.
 This technique can be performed in a Reiki Practitioner’s office and is entirely non-invasive.

 Reiki for the loving care of Nursing Professionals

 Some of the benefits of Reiki for nurses may include:

 Reiki helps to reduce anxiety and stress.